-When is the right time for a rebrand?
+When’s the right time for a charity rebrand?

 As the saying goes ‘If it ain’t broke, don’t fix it’, but there may come a time when your charity branding is no longer doing the best job for your audience.
 Let’s take a look at the key questions to ask, plus some of the best charity rebrands, with a little help from pop’s personal branding expert – the late, great David Bowie.